 - To help ensure an accelerated degree schedule, the student should begin conducting degree research with their advisor during the senior year; however, MS research credits may be earned only after the BSME is awarded.

-- To help expedite degree completion, a student should begin to work with a faculty research advisor at the time of application to the accelerated master’s program.
+- To help expedite degree completion, a research-based student should begin to work with a faculty research advisor at the time of application to the accelerated master’s program.

-- Each student will work with a faculty research advisor who is a member of the mechanical engineering faculty.
+- Each research-based student will work with a faculty research advisor who is a member of the mechanical engineering faculty.
 The advisor’s primary responsibility is to supervise the student’s research and academic and professional growth, as well as to work with the student to develop an academic plan for enrolling in the appropriate courses for the student and program.

 - The academic plan developed by the student and academic advisor will need written approval from the faculty advisor and the departmental graduate coordinator.